addiewc/Sagittarius/README.md

 ## Installation Tutorial

 ### System Requirements
 Sagittarius is implemented using Python 3.9 on LINUX.
-Sagittairus expects torch==1.9.1+cu11.1, numpy, pandas, sklearn, matplotlib, seaborn, statsmodels, and so on.
+Sagittairus expects torch==1.9.1+cu11.1, numpy==1.21.2, pandas==1.3.3, scikit-learn=0.24.2, matplotlib==3.4.3, seaborn==0.11.2, umap-learn=0.5.1, anndata=0.8.0, statsmodels==0.13.0, tqdm==4.62.3, and so on.
 For best performance, Sagittarius can be run on a GPU.
 However, all experiments can also be run on a CPU by not setting the `--gpu` flag.

 ## How to use our code
 To begin, update the settings in `config.py` to reflect your environment.
 The EvoDevo dataset files are also included in the repository, so EvoDevo experiments can be run as a self-contained example of the model (see 2, 3).